kiba/Writings/atg/chp4_welcome_to_the_future.md

 Either he was hallucinating vividly or that he was really witnessing reality.
 For now he decided that it was the later rather than the former.

 Swift made a commitment some time ago to help the formerly fictional SGC with meeting with his government.
 To be able to do that, he announced that he was taking a sudden and long vacation.
-It wasn't something to be taken lightly, but it wasn't hard either.
-It was like a childhood dream come true.
-Recently, the SGC requested for a place to stay and set up operation.
-Swift obliged.
+Helping out the SGC wasn't something to be taken lightly at all, but it wasn't hard either.
+It was more like a childhood dream come true, a fulfillment of a fantasy, even if it became more like a responsibility.

+So when the SGC requested for a place to stay and set up operation, Swift quickly obliged.

 Swift took a look at his phone.
 It was eight AM sharp.
 Then the gate's inner ring started moving.
 There's going to be a gate connection.